robitalec/ScaleInMultilayerNetworks/paper/manuscript-trad.md

 2008).
-For example, grooming requires close spatial proximity between conspecifics and occurs over brief time periods (e.g. Carter, Lee and Marshall 2015), whereas social association represents shared space use by members of the same social group (Figure @ref(fig:spacetime), Franks, Ruxton and James 2009).
-Further, for social interactions or associations to occur individuals must share space, and thus have overlapping home ranges (Vander Wal, Laforge and McLoughlin 2013).
+For example, grooming requires close spatial proximity between conspecifics and occurs over brief time periods (e.g. Carter, Lee and Marshall 2015), whereas social association represents shared space use by members of the same social group (Figure
+<a href="#fig:spacetime">1</a>, Franks, Ruxton and James 2009).
+Further,
+for social interactions or associations to occur individuals must share space, and thus have overlapping home ranges (Vander Wal, Laforge and McLoughlin 2013).
 In the context of the social environment, home range overlap is an example of how animals share space over coarser spatial and temporal scales (e.g. Piza-Roca et al. 2018).
 Although the social environment clearly scales spatially and temporally, it remains unclear whether coarser scales of sociality, including social association and home range overlap, vary predictably with social interaction (Castles et al. 2014; Farine 2015).
 Thus, we define social scale as the type of social relationship observed that can be explicitly defined and measured (Farine 2015).

 Animal social network analysis is a well-developed tool used to measure the relationships of individuals and organization of social systems (Wey